bentonatura/volume_approximation/README.md

 #### **This is a development branch that contains the supplementary code for paper "Sampling  the feasible sets of SDPs and volume approximation" submitted to ISSAC 2020.**

+This branch adds sampling from the boundary of the spectrahedron to the source code.

 Authors:
 - [Apostolos Chalkis](https://tolischal.github.io) <tolis.chal at gmail.com>
 - [Vissarion Fisikopoulos](https://vissarion.github.io) <vissarion.fisikopoulos at gmail.com>